llandsmeer/inkvt/README.md

    Terminus is fine for now.
    Preferable something typewriter like.
 And include the file as a raw file in the output binary s.t. everything stays in 1 file.
+ - Speed up text output when there is a lot of output.
+Like debounce to 10Hz screen updates or skip scrolling/jump scrolling.

 # Tracexec